StevenZhangzhexu/Quant-Trading/Momentum Strategy/README.md

 # The Moentum Strategy

-This strategy combined **moentum**, **simple moving average** and **average true range as signal.** The strategy buy top 20% momentum range stocks and sell the stock if it's price falls below its **100 days MA** or it's not in top 20% stocks by momentum.
+This strategy combined **moentum**, **simple moving average** and **average true range as signal.** The strategy would buy stocks with top 20% momentum range and sell stocks if their price falls below **100 days MA** or they are not in top 20% stocks by momentum.
 Buying or selling amount is determined by current stock price and **average true range.**

 ## Metric